tibberous/ChangeWavVolume/README.txt

 # doctrine of fair use.
 Any copyright complaints may be directed to:
 # trenttompkins@gmail.com.
 #
-# This code is released without cost and without support and without any
+# This code is released without cost and without support or warranty of any
-# without and warranty of any kind.
-The author/distributor takes no responsi-
+# kind.
+The author/distributor takes no responsibility for any damage that may
-# bility for any damage that may arise from its usage and does not guarantee
+# arise from its usage and does not guarantee its serviceability for any purpose,
-# its serviceability for any purpose, expressed or implied.
+# expressed or implied.
 #
 # For educational use only.
 #